vips11/CS348Proj/README.md

  <li>Run the loadDatabase.py file.</li>
  <li>A sql database should be created in your project root folder containing all the tables and the sample database.</li>
 </ol>

+NOTE: The production database is loaded the same way.
+We just added additional queries for the new tables.

 ## Running the application
 The application is written in React.
 The commands to run the program are given below: <br><br>